gxsdcode/scPEDSSC/README.md

 Here,take the Darmanis dataset as an example.

-Step1:Open the preprocess.py file in the PyCharm client and change the portion of the file that codes for reading data to the name of the dataset to be preprocessed.
-The code in the file that reads the data is as follows:
+Step1:Open the preprocess.py file in the PyCharm client.
+Replace the first parameter of functoin "pd.read_csv" with file "Darmanis.csv".
+Run file preprocess.py in the PyCharm client to get the preprocessed data file "Darmanis_select1.csv".

 ```python
 data = pd.read_csv('Darmanis.csv', header=None)
 data = np.array(data)
 ```
-Here, we take the Darmanis dataset as an example, so the data read is "Darmanis.csv".After modifying the required data files, run the extent in the PyCharm client to get the preprocessed file "Darmanis_select1.csv".

-Step2:Use the preprocessed dataset "Darmanis_select1.csv" and labels "Darmanis_label.csv" as input to the main.py file, and just modify the corresponding read file section in the PyCharm client.
-The code for the read section is as follows:
+Step2: Open the main.py file in the PyCharm client.
+Replace the first parameter of functoin "pd.read_csv" with files "Darmanis_select1.csv" and "Darmanis_label.csv" respectively.
+Run file main.py in the PyCharm client to get the final clustering results.

 ```python
 x_hat = pd.read_csv('Darmanis_select1.csv', header=None)